Preserving, expanding and improving the supply of high-quality child care facilities in San Mateo County

 Gap

-San Mateo County is short 1,403 infant/toddler spaces and 7,501 school-age spaces.
+San Mateo County is short 1,403 infant/toddler and 7,501 school-age spaces.
 Fewer than 45% of eligible children have access to subsidized care.

 Cost